Recommender system: Example

 Each type of system has its strengths and weaknesses.
 In the above example, Last.fm requires a large amount of information about a user to make accurate recommendations.
 This is an example of the cold start problem, and is common in collaborative filtering systems.
 Whereas Pandora needs very little information to start, it is far more limited in scope (for example, it can only make recommendations that are similar to the original seed).

+Alternative implementations

 Recommender systems are a useful alternative to search algorithms since they help users discover items they might not have found otherwise.
 Of note, recommender systems are often implemented using search engines indexing non-traditional data.
+In some cases, like in the Gonzalez v.
+Google Supreme Court case, may argue that search and recommendation algorithms are different technologies.

-Recommender systems have been the focus of several granted patents.
+Recommender systems have been the focus of several granted patents, and there are more than 50 software libraries that support the development of recommender systems including LensKit, RecBole, ReChorus and RecPack.

 History

-Elaine Rich created 1979 unknowingly the first recommender systems Grundy.
-She looked for a way to recommend a user a book she might like.
-Her idea was to create a system that asks the user specific questions and assigns her stereotypes depending on hher answers.
-Depending on a users stereotype, she would then get a recommendation for a book she might like.
+Elaine Rich created the first recommender system in 1979, called Grundy.
+She looked for a way to recommend users books they might like.
+Her idea was to create a system that asks users specific questions and classifies them into classes of preferences, or "stereotypes", depending on their answers.
+Depending on users' stereotype membership, they would then get recommendations for books they might like.